Liam-Malone/rusty-tiling/README.md

-# rusty-wm
+# rusty-tiling
-A lightweight window manager, written in rust
+A lightweight window manager, written in rust (that's the goal anyway, this may not end up getting anywhere)

 # Rust is ***Blazingly Fast***